spwhitton/consfigurator/doc/properties.rst

-``:posix`` properties should not make any assumptions about what localhost is -- they may be running in the root Lisp, but they might be running in a Lisp process running on an intermediary host, or even on the host to be configured.
+``:posix`` properties should not make any assumptions about what localhost is -- they may be running in the root Lisp, but they might be running in a Lisp image running on an intermediary host, or even on the host to be configured.
 They should perform I/O only by calling ``RUN``, ``RUNLINES``, ``READFILE``, ``WRITEFILE``, requesting prerequisite data, and applying or unapplying other ``:posix`` properties.
 Otherwise, they should be pure functions.

-``:lisp`` properties, by contrast, may (and should) assume that they are running in a Lisp process on the host to which they are to be applied, so they can perform arbitrary I/O in that context.
+``:lisp`` properties, by contrast, may (and should) assume that they are running in a Lisp image on the host to which they are to be applied, so they can perform arbitrary I/O in that context.
 They can also make use of ``RUN``, ``RUNLINES``, ``READFILE`` and ``WRITEFILE`` if desired.